 You have several options when it comes to choosing a registered agent.

 A registered agent can be an individual (over 18 years of age) or a business.
 However, the registered agent must be located in the state where your business is registered.
 You must provide the Secretary of State not just your registered agent's name but also a physical—street—address.
 This ensures that documents relating to lawsuits can be personally served on an actual, physical location.

-In many cases, you or another member of your business, such as a partner, a member of your LLC, or an officer of your corporation, will serve as the registered agent, and the address for the registered agent will be your business location.
-In other cases, you may choose to appoint a separate individual, such as a lawyer, to act as your registered agent.
-There may also be instances where you will rely on a registered-agent company.
+Ordinarily you or another member of your business, such as a partner, member of your LLC, officer of your corporation, or employee, can serve as the registered agent.
+In this event, the address for the registered agent will be your business location.